The 25 Best Travel Accessories for Europe

 I personally use the PacSafe Citysafe Convertible Backpack (also available direct from Pacsafe here) and absolutely love it — I’ve also never been pickpocketed (knock on wood)!

-For the environmentally-conscious (and we all should be), you will find that bringing a packable lightweight shopping bag to be the perfect European travel accessory for you.
+For the environmentally conscious (and we all should be), you will find that bringing a packable lightweight shopping bag to be a welcome addition to any Euro-trip!

 Most European countries have bans on single-use plastic and will make you pay for bags at the supermarket, so having your own shopping bag will not only cut down on excessive plastic usage, but it will also save you money.